DeBraid/tech-notes/basecamp-getting-real.md

 It will guide those tricky decisions you make while building something complex.
 The vision, and erring in favour of users will be the laws our application development.

+> Your app should take sides
+Some people argue software should be agnostic.
+They say it’s ar- rogant for developers to limit features or ignore feature requests.
+They say software should always be as flexible as possible.
+We think that’s bullshit.
+The best software has a vision.

+# Feature Selection

+### Half, Not Half-Assed

+Throw in every decent idea that comes along and you’ll just wind up with a half-assed version of your product.
+What you really want to do is _build half a product that kicks ass_.

+Take whatever you think your product should be and _cut it in half_.
+Pare features down until you’re left with only the most essential ones. *Then do it again*.

+* Just Doesn’t Matter
+* Start With No Hidden Costs
+* Can You Handle It?
+* Human Solutions
+* Forget Feature Requests
+* Hold the Mayo